rtmigo/fmap_dart/README.md

 Two policies are supported: FIFO and LRU.
 By default, this is FIFO.

-If you want the `purgeSync` method to purge storage with LRU policy, you must not only create `Fmap(policy: Policy.lru)` before purging but always create the object this way.
+If you want the `purge` method to purge storage with LRU policy, you must not only create `Fmap(policy: Policy.lru)` before purging but always create the object this way.
 It will force `Fmap` to update the last-used timestamps every time an item is read.